artefactual/atom-docs/user-manual/import-export/csv-import.rst

 The ``acquisitionDate`` column expects date strings to be formatted according to the `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`__ date format standard - that is, YYYY-MM-DD.
+ISO 8601 prescribes, as a minimum, a four-digit year [YYYY].
+If the date range is not formatted according to ISO 8601 formatting, then AtoM will use the PHP date_parse function (which adds '1' as default value to the month and day if they are missing) to modify the date to a YYYY-MM-DD format.

 To link incoming accession records to existing archival descriptions, you can add a column named  ``qubitParentSlug``.
 This column will behave similarly to